tfemby/RPI_USB_Gadgets/README.md

 ### Reasoning

-The webcam gadget gadget utilises a Udev rule to load the corresponding Systemd service.
+The webcam gadget utilises a Udev rule to load the corresponding Systemd service.
 The script purely configures ConfigFS.
 The reasoning behind splitting off the video stream from the script is because when wanting to stop the webcam via `systemctl stop uvcGadget.service`, the script was the parent process while the `uvc-gadget` process responsible for the stream became a zombie process.
 It instead made more sense for